gohugoio/hugo/content/taxonomies/overview.md

 ### Taxonomy Organization

 Let’s use an example to demonstrate the different labels in action.
-From the perspective of the taxonomy it could be visualized as:
+From the perspective of the taxonomy, it could be visualized as:

     Actor                    <- Taxonomy
         Bruce Willis         <- Term